Elements of a Successful Workshop

 Limit workshop presenters as necessary to streamline the workshop.

-- Be realistic about how much you are trying to fit into the sess
+- Be realistic about how much you are trying to fit into the session.

 Anticipate where discussions can be taken off topic and plan ways to keep the group on task.

-- Two to three presenters are usually a good fit for most session
+- Two to three presenters are usually a good fit for most sessions.

-- Multi-institutional or multi-disciplinary groups can enhance generalizability, but is not a “m”
+- Multi-institutional or multi-disciplinary groups can enhance generalizability, but is not a “must.”

 Keep background information/slides to a minimum.

 - Control of session is key.
 Keep the presentation moving so as to present the complete story.

 - Moderate discussion so that all have the ability to query as well as share.